YanivDoron/Accelerating-Matrix-Multiplication-/README.md

 Compared to Intel MKL and Our Castum CUDA kernel:
 - Achieved **~50× speedup over MKL** on 2048×2048 FP32 matrices.
 - Significant improvements over naive CUDA by optimizing memory access patterns and thread workloads.

-## ✅ Simplifying Assumptions

-- **Contiguous Memory:** All matrices are stored contiguously (row-major).
-- **Device-Resident:** All matrices reside in GPU memory.
-No host-device transfers during computation.
-- **FP32 Precision:** All computations are done in 32-bit float (no quantization).
-- **No Quantization:** This implementation avoids any form of reduced precision for maximum accuracy.

 ## 🖥️ Requirements & Install